memorysafety/river/user-manual/src/config/kdl.md

 ##### Kinds of Rules

-Currently two kinds of rules are supported:
+Currently three kinds of rules are supported:

 * `kind="source-ip"` - this tracks the IP address of the requestor.
-A unique bucket will be created for the IPv4 or IPv6 address of the requestor.
+    * This rule is a "multi" rule: A unique bucket will be created for the IPv4 or IPv6 address of the requestor.
+    * The `max-buckets` parameter controls how many IP addresses will be remembered.
-* `kind="uri" pattern="REGEX"` - This tracks the URI path of the request, such as `static/images/example.jpg`
+* `kind="specific-uri" pattern="REGEX"` - This tracks the URI path of the request, such as `static/images/example.jpg`
-    * If the request's URI path matches the provided `REGEX`, the full URI path will be assigned to a given bucket
+    * This rule is a "multi" rule: if the request's URI path matches the provided `REGEX`, the full URI path will be assigned to a given bucket
     * For example, if the regex `static/.*` was provided:
         * `index.html` would not match this rule, and would not require obtaining a token
         * `static/images/example.jpg` would match this rule, and would require obtaining a token
         * `static/styles/example.css` would also match this rule, and would require obtaining a token
         * Note that `static/images/example.jpg` and `static/styles/example.css` would each have a UNIQUE bucket.
+* `kind="any-matching-uri" pattern="REGEX"` - This tracks the URI path of the request, such as `static/videos/example.mp4`
+    * This is a "single" rule: ANY path matching `REGEX` will share a single bucket
+    * For example, if the regex `.*\.mp4` was provided:
+        * `index.html` would not match this rule, and would not require obtaining a token
+        * `static/videos/example1.mp4` would match this rule, and would require obtaining a token
+        * `static/videos/example2.mp4` would also match this rule, and would require obtaining a token
+        * Note that `static/videos/example1.mp4` and `static/videos/example2.mp4` would share a SINGLE bucket (also shared with any other path containing an MP4 file)

 ### `services.$NAME.file-server`